AdekunleAdeniran/project_air_v1/web_static/README.md

-[2-index.html](./2-index.html) | HTML page that displays a header and a footer, using CSS sheets [3-index.html](./3-index.html) | HTML page that displays hbnb header and footer, using CSS sheets [4-index.html](./4-index.html) | HTML page that displays hbnb page with search button
+[2-index.html](./2-index.html) | HTML page that displays a header and a footer, using CSS sheets [3-index.html](./3-index.html) | HTML page that displays hbnb header and footer, using CSS sheets [4-index.html](./4-index.html) | HTML page that displays hbnb page with search button [5-index.html](./5-index.html) | HTML page that displays hbnh page with some properties [6-index.html](./6-index.html) | HTML page that displays hbnh page with some properties and its drop down list

 ### Author
 * Adekunle Adeniran |  [Twitter](https://twitter.com/flourishcodes)